-Clive Emson Auctioneers was founded in 1989 to supply a high profile auctioneering facility to corporate and independent estate agents, private clients and statutory bodies.
-Their success is due to, and remains, attributable to a firm commitment to quality and service distinguished by both our Investors in People and ISO accreditation.
+Clive Emson Auctions were founded in 1989 to supply a high-profile auction facility to corporate and independent estate agents, private clients, and statutory bodies.

-They run auctions for properties for sale throughout the UK, encompassing London, Kent, Essex, Hampshire, Dorset, Wiltshire, Isle of Wight, the West Country, Sussex and Surrey.
+Clive Emson offer properties for sale throughout the UK.
+Encompassing London, Kent, Essex, Hampshire, Dorset, Wiltshire, Isle of Wight, West Country, West Sussex, East Sussex and Surrey.

-The 20-25,000 full-colour catalogues produced for each of our auctions are available either by post or through a network of over 850 estate agency outlets throughout Southern England.
+The 20-25,000 full-colour catalogues produced for each of their auctions are available either by post or through a network of over 850 estate agency outlets throughout Southern England.

-Clive Emson Auctioneers marketing is supported by more estate agency offices than any other auctioneers practice.
+Clive Emson marketing is supported by more estate agency offices than any other auctioneers’ practice.

-In addition lot details, catalogue downloads, viewings and legal documentation are available through there website.
+In addition, lot details, catalogue downloads, viewings and legal documentation are available through their website.

-Kent & SE London Due to the current Coronavirus pandemic, Clive Emson has made the difficult decision to move all of their auctions online until further notice.
+Due to the current Coronavirus pandemic, Clive Emson has been operating by the online process until further notice.

 A guide to Buying at Clive Emson auction